bsmith89/blog/content/Misc./instructor-survival.md

 were officially certified.
 I don't have any idea how to include them in the analysis, so I will be removing them from this point forward.
+I believe that the removal of these individuals explain differences between my results and [the analysis][becker-analysis] posted to the Software Carpentry blog by Erin Becker.

 ```python
 data = data[(data.time_to_taught_first > 0) |